Skip to content

 gfw-icon-birdFood Source for Birds: Native plants produce seeds that are a vital food source for many bird species.
 For example, the seeds of purple coneflowers (Echinacea purpurea) are a favorite of goldfinches, while black-eyed susans (Rudbeckia hirta) attract a variety of sparrow species.
 By leaving the seed heads on your native plants, you provide a natural and essential food supply for these feathered friends.

 gfw-icon-greenhouseCover and Nesting Material: In addition to providing food in the form of seeds, the dried stalks, flowerheads and foliage of native plants provide cover for small mammals from rabbits to chipmunks, countless insects, as well as birds.
-This shelter is critical habitat that helps small animals hide from predators and escape bad weather, from summer thunderstorms to harsh winter conditions.
+This shelter is a critical component of habitat that helps small animals hide from predators and escape bad weather, from summer thunderstorms to harsh winter conditions.
 In spring and summer, these natural materials can also be used for building nests or lining burrows.
 Think of the fluffy seed heads of milkweed as perfect nesting material for birds!

 Other Benefits of Not Deadheading